Nadim147c/Nvim-config/README.md

-# starter
+# Neovim config

-Starter config for NvChad
+This configuration is based on nvchad plugin.